-For larger proposals of a complex nature, you can request a pre-application meeting with a planner to discuss the proposal.
-It is important that you have a clear proposal in mind as planning advice is specific to the land and the proposed use.
-You may need to provide plans of the development prior to the meeting.
+As well as our general planning enquiry service, we also offer a pre-application meeting service for more complex applications such as multi-unit developments, large subdivisions, change of land use and some heritage developments.
+It is important that you have a clear proposal in mind as planning advice is specific to the land and the proposed use/development.
+You may need to provide plans prior to the meeting.

 - Identify any planning issues prior to lodging an application

 - Understand the information you need to include in your planning application

 - Get accurate advice early in the process, which helps the application process to be smooth and efficient.

 Please note: A pre-application meeting does not guarantee that a planning permit application will be approved.
 Also not all projects need a pre-application meeting - please see our Ask a Planning Question page.

 - Complete the planning pre-application meeting request form

 - Attach a location plan, brief description of the proposal, plans or sketches of the project

 - Submit your request and all supporting documentation to [email protected]

 Due to high-demand, responses to pre-application meeting requests may take 1-3 weeks.